ioccc-src/winner/1993/ejb/README.md

 `memset()`, `printf()`, and `puts()`.
 It does, however, require that the architecture it runs on have bytes that are at least eight bits long and pointers that are at least four bytes long.
-In addition, it requires an ANSI compiler since it uses "signed char" and ANSI-style function declarations.
+In addition, it requires an ANSI compiler since it uses `signed char` and ANSI-style function declarations.

 ## Copyright and CC BY-SA 4.0 License: